juwai/style-guide/language-javascript.md

 ## Tools

-You can use them in your environment with the relevant softwares or plugins:
+You can use them in your environment with the relevant tools or plugins:

 * ESLint: http://eslint.org/